nvim-treesitter/nvim-treesitter/README.md

 3. Start `nvim` and `:TSInstall zimbu`.

 >[!IMPORTANT]
-> Parsers using external scanner need to be written in C.
+> If the parser requires an external scanner, this must be written in C.

 ### Modifying parsers